wints/documentation/recipes/quickstart_guide.md

 This quickstart guide will walk you through the minimum setup for an SDK integration.
 With only a few lines of code you'll have:

-* Download tracking by page and platform
+* Tracking installs by campaign and platform for marketing links that you create
 *
 *